 “I didn’t think it was relevant.
 Unless someone asks me right out what his family is like and I say, “I don’t know” a lot of people just assume that I’ve never met his parents when really, none of us know who they are.”

 “He could always look.”
 Robert added.
-“But considering he’s what, five years older then you?
+“But considering he’s what, five years older than you?
 He’s probably already thought about it.”